A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

 \subsubsection{Microsoft Research-Video to Text (MSR-VTT) or MSR-VTT-10K}

 Proposed by \citet{Xu2016MSR-VTT:Language}, it collects videos from a commercial video search engine.
 Different AMT workers produced 20 human-written reference captions for each video.
 The videos are about general topics in our life.
-They are grouped into 20 categories (\eg music, people, TV shows, and movie).
+They are grouped into 20 categories (\eg music, people, TV show, and movie).
 In total MSR-VTT contains 10,000 clips from 7,180 different videos and 200,000 sentences (20 per clip).
 The duration of each video clip is from 10 to 30 seconds and contains audio information as well.
 The average number of words per description is around 9.3, indicating more complicated sentences than other datasets like MSVD.
-Moreover, this was the dataset for the 1$^{st}$ Video to Language Challenge\savefn{note:msrvtt16}{MSR-VTT-10K dataset website: \url{http://ms-multimedia-challenge.com/2016/dataset}}, as we mentioned in Section~\ref{sec:challenge:vlc}.
+Moreover, this was the dataset for the first Video to Language Challenge\savefn{note:msrvtt16}{MSR-VTT-10K dataset website: \url{http://ms-multimedia-challenge.com/2016/dataset}}, as we mentioned in Section~\ref{sec:challenge:vlc}.

-In the 2nd MSR Video to Language Challenge in 2017\savefn{note:msrvtt17}{MSR-VTT 2017 dataset website: \url{http://ms-multimedia-challenge.com/2017/dataset}}, the organizers used a combination of the train, validation, and test sets as the new training data.
+In the second MSR Video to Language Challenge in 2017\savefn{note:msrvtt17}{MSR-VTT 2017 dataset website: \url{http://ms-multimedia-challenge.com/2017/dataset}}, the organizers used a combination of the train, validation, and test sets as the new training data.
 Moreover, they released an additional test set of 3,000 video clips.
-Specifically, this version of the dataset contains about 50 hours and 260,000 clip-sentence pairs in total, covering the most comprehensive categories and diverse visual content.
+Specifically, this dataset version contains about 50 hours and 260,000 clip-sentence pairs in total, covering the most comprehensive categories and diverse visual content.